ridge-runner/Clondike/README.md

 * game_logic.h : Game rules
 * deck.h : contains the structures for card, deck, draw and shuffle functions.
 * deck.c : Implements the structures and functions in deck.h

+## HOW TO PLAY THE GAME
+### UI OPTIONS
+* q: quit program
+* s: Move card from stock to waste
+* w: Move from waste to tableau
+* f: Move from waste to foundation
+* t: Move within tableau
+* m: Move from tableau to foundation
+* x: Flip tableau card